kcboggs/Code-201-/class-02.md

 - Arrays

    *An Array is a special type of variable.
-It doesn't just store one value; it stores a list of values.*
+It does not just store one value; it stores a list of values.*

 - Creating an Array